 The Z. Smith Reynolds Foundation has long sought to promote efforts around diversity and inclusion.
 In fact, equity, dignity, fairness and justice are among the core values that have guided us for decades and will continue to lead us into the future.
 As we move forward, the Foundation is looking to more intentionally sharpen its lens around equity, particularly racial equity, as a core component of our work within each of the strategies of our framework for grantmaking and learning.
 We believe that a person’s racial identity should not be a predictor of one’s life outcomes; therefore, we believe that using a racial equity lens is vital at this moment in time and will assist us not only in our grantmaking, but also in helping to evaluate the systems within which we live.

-Moving forward, rather than isolating racial equity as a standalone project or focus area, our new Framework for Grantmaking and Learning will incorporate a formal racial equity lens in all of the work that we do.
+Moving forward, rather than isolating racial equity as a standalone project or focus area, our Framework for Grantmaking and Learning attempts to incorporate a racial equity lens across all of our work.
 We will provide our grantees with the tools they need to build racial equity strategies into their work, and engage our grantees and other stakeholders throughout the state to create opportunities to partner with ZSR in these efforts as well.

 We know that our journey down this path of racial equity will continue to evolve.